artic-network/civet/docs/report_docs.md

    This report describes the investigation into an outbreak in the made-up region.
 ```

-### Sequencing centre
+### --sequencing-centre

 Using the flag "--sequencing-centre" on the command line or the option "sequencing_centre" in the config file followed by an accepted four letter abbreviation for the sequencing centre (eg EDIN for Edinburgh or BIRM for Birmingham) will add that sequencing centre's logo into the header of the report.

-If you do not specifiy a custom title, it will also add the abbreviation into the title.
+If you do not specifiy a custom title, it will also add the sequencing centre four letter abbreviation into the title.

 ![](doc_figures/header_example.png)